 - Mercedes-Benz: Tinted windows are permitted as long as it was approved and/or installed by an authorized Mercedes-Benz dealer.

 - MINI: Tinted windows are permitted if they are professionally applied and do not leave holes or scratches after removal.

 - Nissan: You can tint the windows but you will be charged if the tint is peeling, fading, bubbling, mismatched, or is considered to be a safety issue.

 - Porsche: You can get windows tinted through a Porsche dealer to avoid damage and fees, but you will likely be charged if you get the tint elsewhere and it causes damage to the windows.

 - Tesla: Unauthorized alterations or modifications may incur charges, so you’ll need to get approval from the dealer before tinting the windows.

 - Toyota: Extra charges may apply for vehicle modifications.
 Check your lease agreement or call the dealer to determine whether the make and model of the car you’ve leased is subject to extra charges if the windows are tinted.

 - Volkswagen: A vehicle inspection before the lease agreement ends will determine whether window tinting is considered “Excess Wear” and therefore subject to charges.

-So, can you tint windows on a leased car?
-With some brands, yes; with others, you’ll need to check with the dealer.
-Even if the dealer says it’s fine, you may need to remove the window tint before returning the car at the end of your lease.
+Some manufacturers, such as MINI, Porsche, Nissan, Mercedez-Benz, and Mazda have explicit policies that allow you to tint the windows on your leased car.
+For other manufactures, you will need to check with your dealership to find out if you can tint the windows without being charged for excessive wear when you return the car.
+Even if the dealer allows it, you may still need to remove the tinting before you return the car.
 It may be worth asking the dealership to remove the tint for you so if there is any damage to the glass during removal, you won’t be charged.